Frokey17/Q4-Project_GameMod/README.md

 - Commands
     - Added new command "abilities"
         - Slows down game time with one click, and then sets it back to normal with another
-        - Linked to L key
+        - Linked to Q key